lars-t-hansen/sint/README.md

 - no exact rationals or exact complexes - I never found these to be useful in practice
 - call/cc (not actually implemented yet) is only one-shot and upwards within the same goroutine

-Standards conformance is not a goal; but progression toward it is desirable.
+R7RS conformance is not a goal; but progression toward it is desirable.

-Performance is not a concern.
+Performance is not a concern (modulo obvious stupidity).
 Functionality and easy modifiability are.

 ## Installation